neurogenomics/neurogenomics-lab-website/content/authors/openpositions/_index.md

 ## Epigenetics postdoc

 We're looking for someone that will be able to apply **epigenetics methods** to disassociated **single cells** and FACS sorted populations of nuclei.
 Wetlab experience working with genomic methods (e.g. DNA or RNA) is the primary criteria for this position.
 Experience working with **post-mortem human brain** would be beneficial but is not required.
+Please apply via <a href="https://www.imperial.ac.uk/jobs/description/MED02114/research-associate-epigenetics-uk-dementia-research-institute/">this link</a> but first, just drop us an email to express your interest.

 ## Computational biology postdocs.